Capturing new education models among Indigenous and Quilombola minorities in Brazil

 This challenge-led, interdisciplinary and collaborative research responds to Global Challenges Research Fund (GCRF) and UN Sustainable Development Goals (SDG)’s strategic objectives in quality education provision by capturing education models produced by Indigenous and Quilombola minorities in Minas Gerais, Brazil.

 Over 30 years of affirmative action, a successful feedback loop has been established between primary education designed by and catering for indigenous communities and higher education programs offered in Brazilian universities.

-The project is a collaboration, begun with a GDI funded workshop in the spring of 2019, between CMR, University of St Andrews, and the Faculty of Education, Federal University of Minas Gerais (Universidade de Minas Gerais/ UFMG) and several Indigenous and Quilombola communities, namely: Comunidade Quilombola de Pinhões (Quilombola Community of Pinhões), the Aldeia Indígena Pataxó Muã Mimatxi (Pataxó Indigenous Village Muã Mimatxi) and the Terra Indígena Xakriabá (Xakriabá Indigenous Land).
+The project is a collaboration, that begun with a GDI funded workshop in the spring of 2019, between CMR, University of St Andrews, and the Faculty of Education of the Federal University of Minas Gerais (Universidade de Minas Gerais/ UFMG) and several Indigenous and Quilombola communities, namely: Comunidade Quilombola de Pinhões (Quilombola Community of Pinhões), the Aldeia Indígena Pataxó Muã Mimatxi (Pataxó Indigenous Village Muã Mimatxi) and the Terra Indígena Xakriabá (Xakriabá Indigenous Land).

 It is funded by the Scottish Funding Council Official Development Assistance Global Challenges Research Fund (SFC ODA GCRF).